Pharmacy Commission

 *Commission business meeting and disciplinary hearings are scheduled about every eight weeks.

-** A panel of five to eight members participate in conference calls each week for 1 to 1 ½ hours to authorize investigations, consider applications, and discuss case investigation files for potential charges.
+** A panel of at least three commissioners participate in conference calls each week for 1 to 1 ½ hours to authorize investigations, consider applications, and discuss case investigation files for potential charges.

 Performance guidelines for newly appointed commission members